Daremonic/payswitch-docs/features/merchant-controls/smart-router/default-fallback-routing.md

 # Default Fallback Routing

 {% hint style="info" %}
-This section will guide you on how to manage Default fallback routing using the Hyperswitch Control Center by drag and drop
+This section will guide you on how to manage Default fallback routing using the PaySwitcher Control Center by drag and drop
 {% endhint %}

 ## Get started with Default Fallback Routing